stewartadam/aspnet-servicebus-hostedservice/README.md

 # aspnet-servicebus-hostedservice

+## Archival note

+The sample will remain published as a reference, but both the Azure SDKs and ASP.NET have seen new revisions since this code was published.
+As this code sample has aged, I have chosen to archive this repo.

 ## Overview
 This project provides a Web API (ASP.NET Core 2) that submits messages to Service Bus, and then has background worker service created as a IHostedService to read from the queue and handle the long-running tasks.